Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Background on multivariate regression approach for eQTL mapping

-Let us assume a sample of $N$ instances, each represented by a $J$-dimensional input vector and a $K$-dimensional output vector.
-Let $\mathbf{X}$ denote the $N\times J$ input matrix, whose column corresponds to observations for the $j$-th input $\mathbf{x}_j = \{x^1_j, \ldots, x^N_j \}^T$.
-In genetic association mapping, each element $x^i_j$ of the input matrix takes values from $\{0,1,2\}$ according to the number of minor alleles at the $j$-th locus of the $i$-th individual.
-Let $\mathbf{Y}$ denote the $N\times K$ output matrix, whose column is a vector of observations for the $k$-th output $\mathbf{y}_k = \{y^1_k, \ldots, y^N_k\}^T$.
-For each of the $K$ output variables, we assume a linear model:
+Let us assume that data are collected for $J$ SNPs and $K$ gene-expression traits over $N$ individuals.
+Let $\mathbf{X}$ denote the $N\times J$ matrix of SNP genotypes for covariates, and $\mathbf{Y}$ the $N\times K$ matrix of gene-expression measurements for responses.
+In eQTL mapping, each element of the $\mathbf{X}$ takes values from $\{0,1,2\}$ according to the number of minor alleles at the given locus in each individual.
+Then, we assume a linear model for the functional mapping from covariates to response variables: